aszniak/rlphft/README.md

 This project aims to develop RL agents that can:

 1. **Detect Market Inefficiencies**: Use technical indicators to identify potential trading opportunities
+2. **Analyze Sentiment**: Incorporate social and developer metrics to gauge market mood
-2. **Learn Optimal Strategies**: Optimize entry/exit points and position sizing
+3. **Learn Optimal Strategies**: Optimize entry/exit points and position sizing
-3. **Adapt to Market Conditions**: Dynamically adjust to changing market regimes
+4. **Adapt to Market Conditions**: Dynamically adjust to changing market regimes

 The RL environment is built on top of the data processing pipeline, using preprocessed and normalized technical indicators as input features.